Crisis Core: Final Fantasy VII: Release

 On September 13, 2007, Square Enix released a special edition bundle for Crisis Core; a special silver-colored PlayStation Portable Slim and Lite with Final Fantasy VII's 10th Anniversary insignia on the back and on one side.
 As with many limited edition Final Fantasy VII-related releases by Square Enix, the bundle was limited to 77,777 units.

 Crisis Core was released in North America on March 25, 2008.
-If pre-ordered from certain retailers, such as GameStop, the buyer could receive a Shinra UMD case, depending on how long supplies lasted; if pre-ordered from Best Buy, the buyer could receive Crisis Core with a metallic foil cover.
-Two versions of the game were released in Europe: a standard edition, and a limited edition, which was only available online, and then only when pre-ordered.
-This limited edition included special slipcase packaging and a book of promotional CG artwork entitled The Art of Crisis Core: Final Fantasy VII.
+Pre-orders from certain retailers, such as GameStop, came with a Shinra UMD case, depending on how long supplies lasted; pre-orders from Best Buy came with a metallic foil cover.
+A limited edition, which was only available online by pre-order, was released in Europe and included special slipcase packaging and a promotional artwork book entitled The Art of Crisis Core: Final Fantasy VII.
 In Europe, a bundle containing the game and the limited edition Crisis Core-engraved silver PlayStation Portable was released on June 20.
-As with several games from the company, Square released an Ultimania guidebook in Japan, on October 18, 2007.
+As with several games from the company, Square released an Ultimania guidebook in Japan on October 18, 2007.

 After Crisis Core's release, Kitase expressed surprise at the quality of the cutscenes, to the point where he felt it could almost be a PlayStation 2 game.
 He also enjoyed the game's ending, surprised by how moving Zack's story became.

 Reception

 Critical response

 Crisis Core has received generally favorable reviews according to review aggregator Metacritic.
 GameSpot awarded it an "Editor's Choice" label, praising its storyline, combat system, and its presentation.
 VideoGamer.com found its fighting system "addictive".
-Similarly, GamePro gave it a positive review, calling it the "best looking PSP title" and praising how it incorporated elements from the Compilation, and at the same time created new aspects.
+Similarly, GamePro gave it a positive review, calling it the "best looking [PlayStation Portable] title" and praising how it incorporated elements from the Compilation while introducing new aspects.

-In regards to the gameplay, the fight system was often praised, though critics were more divided on DMW System; responses to such feature depended from positive from negative with GamesRadar's AJ Glasser recommending players to try the Hard Mode as a result of how overpowered it is, while PALGN found it as the game's weakest point.
-Meanwhile, Eurogamer criticized how winning battles often depend on luck rather than skills.
-Nevertheless, CvG stated that the combat system "never becomes tiresome".
-X-Play criticized the unskippable cutscenes and considered the dialogue "poor", and the gameplay "repetitive".
+The game's fight system was generally praised.
+Criticism was directed towards the DMW system, with GamesRadar's AJ Glasser recommended players to try the Hard Mode as a result of how overpowered the system is, while PALGN found it as the game's weakest point.
+Meanwhile, Eurogamer criticized how winning battles often depends on luck rather than skills.
+CvG stated that the combat system "never becomes tiresome".
+X-Play criticized the unskippable cutscenes and considered the dialogue "poor" and the gameplay "repetitive".
 On April Fools' Day, in response to criticism for their original review, they "decided to give the game a second look and give it a re-review, this time with a clear unbiased perspective", sarcastically dubbing over the original and giving it an impossibly high 6/5.